karimbahgat/Pyqtree/README.rst

 Dependencies
 ------------

-PyQuadTree is written in pure Python and has no dependencies.
+Pyqtree is written in pure Python and has no dependencies.

 Installing It
 -------------

-Installing PyQuadTree can be done by opening your terminal or commandline and typing:
+Installing Pyqtree can be done by opening your terminal or commandline and typing:

 ::